EllyPirelly/cf-meet/README.md

 - specify the number of events being shown
 - show/hide event details
 - use the app when offline
-- add an app shortcut to the home screen (mobile / desktop)
+- add an app alias to the home screen (mobile / desktop)
 - view a chart showing the number of upcoming events by city

 ## Tech